Derivatives of Parsing Expression Grammars: Analysis

 \section{Analysis}

-This algorithm runs in time linear in the size of the input times the cost of a derivative computation, and requires as much space as the largest derivative computed.
-The cost of a derivative computation $d(\varphi)$ is linear in the size of $\varphi$, but since $\varphi$ is a memoized directed graph, it may re-use the computation of some sub-expressions of $\varphi$.
-To account for this, I define $^\#(\varphi)$ to be the number of \emph{unique} subexpressions of $\varphi$ (including $\varphi$ itself).
-Now, some expressions are larger than others, and take longer to compute the derivative of (\emph{e.g.}\ $\alpha/\beta[\g{A},\g{B},m]$ requires more storage and computation time than $!\alpha$).
-To formalize this idea I note the asymptotic bounds on the size of $|\varphi|$ in Table~\ref{size-table}; this size is expressed in terms of $b$, the maximum number of backtracking generations currently being parsed.
-Each backtrack set is obviously $O(b)$, while the bookkeeping information in a sequence expression keeps information for $O(b)$ generations.
+The derivative parsing algorithm runs in time proportional to the cost of a derivative computation times the size of the input, and requires as much space as the largest derivative computed.
+The cost of a derivative computation $d_c(\varphi)$ is linear in the size of $\varphi$, but since $\varphi$ is a memoized DAG, it may re-use the computation of some sub-expressions of $\varphi$.
+To account for this, $^\#(\varphi)$ is defined to be the number of \emph{unique} subexpressions of $\varphi$, including $\varphi$ itself.
+Some expressions are larger than others, and take longer to compute the derivative of, \eg\ $\alpha/\beta[\g{A},\g{B},m]$ requires more storage and computation than $!\alpha$.
+To formalize this idea, the asymptotic bounds on the size $|\varphi|$ of the root node of $\varphi$ are given in Table~\ref{size-table}; this size is expressed in terms of $b$, the current number of generations.
+Each backtrack set is obviously $O(b)$, while a sequence expression keeps bookkeeping information for $O(b)$ generations.

+It is evident from Table~\ref{deriv-table} that, with the exception of $A'$, no derivative adds more expression nodes or makes an existing node asymptotically larger.
+In fact, many rules strictly reduce the size of their expression node or discard subexpressions.
+Furthermore, since none of the derivative rules add more than one new backtracking generation, $b$ is linear in the number of derivatives taken.